CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task4-04.png)

-7. Once the deployment is successfully finished, you will be redirected to **Select a key** page, click on **create a new key** option next to key.
+7. Once the deployment is successfully finished, you will be redirected to **Select a key** page, and click on the **create a new key** option next to the key.

    ![](./media/ex5-task4-05.png)